garfix/mondriaanimatie/doc/composition.md

 ## Balance

-Many paintings show balance in the use of colored planes:
+Many paintings show balance in the use of colored planes.

--

 ## Single focus element